kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/23 - Maghaven VII (9-28-25).md

 	- Saddle of the Cavalier - 830g x2
 	- Lantern of Revealing - 520g
 	- Glamoured studded leather - 3200g
+- Resting
+	- Message returned from Lucious Grubb - said if we needed anything, let him know, he'll be waiting in the clocktower.
+	- Lewis gifted Ria  a cloak of billowing